Yangian Symmetry Escapes from the Fishnet: Uniqueness of Graphs

 As an aside, we remark that the above considerations imply a simple relationship for the evaluation parameters $s_{j,k}$ for the two ends $j,k$ of an uninterrupted flavour line:

 The evaluation parameter increases by precisely two units between two legs connected by an internal line in the forward direction around the perimeter of the graph.
-Interestingly, the relationship can work consistently with cyclicity in the opposite direction

-if and only if the quasi-periodicity of evaluation parameters is $\Delta s=4$.
+Interestingly, the relationship can work consistently with cyclicity in the opposite direction , if and only if the quasi-periodicity of evaluation parameters is $\Delta s=4$.
 All sample graphs with $\Delta s=4$ indeed satisfy the relation in the forward and backward directions alike.
 Importantly, the move described in \figref{fig:octagonflip} either changes some of the evaluation parameters of the involved legs or it implies $\Delta s=8$.
 Hence, it has no impact on the special case $\Delta s=4$.

 We further note that the case $\Delta s>4$ implies that the fishnet shape has a net winding of $\Delta s{\cdot}90^\circ>360^\circ$.
 This winding can only be caused by branch points with a surplus angle residing in the interior of the fishnet shape.
 These imply that the fishnet shape traverses the corresponding branch cuts several times in the same direction before returning to the original sheet.
 Altogether, such a fishnet shape cannot be contracted to a point on the associated fishnet with sheets, and the above reconstruction of the corresponding graph does not apply.
 Indeed, we have already encountered examples of non-unique bi-scalar graphs when $\Delta s>4$.
 Furthermore, the internal surplus angles indicate loops with more than 4 sides; these spoil the invariance of the bi-scalar graph under the conformal Yangian algebra.